fempire/resources/README.md

 #### [Pivot: The Only Move That Matters is Your Next One by Jenny Blake](https://www.amazon.com/Pivot-Only-Move-That-Matters/dp/1591848202)

 Jenny Blake reveals that the success of your next career move depends on your ability to determine your best move.
-This book encourages women to strategize their biggest strenghts to ensure that theri next career puts them in a position to achieve their goals.
+This book encourages women to strategize their biggest strengths to ensure that their next career puts them in a position to achieve their goals.

 - Topics: Changing Careers, Advice

 #### [The DevelopHer Playbook by Lauren Hasson](https://www.amazon.com/DevelopHer-Playbook-Simple-Advocate-Yourself-ebook/dp/B08SQM4P5J)

-You will learn how to Get Ahead, Stand Out, Become More Visible, and Advocate for Yourself as a woman in tech.
+You will learn how to get ahead, stand out, become more visible, and advocate for yourself as a woman in tech.

 - Topics: Self-worth, Advocate